The University of Lapland’s Coronavirus Guidelines, updated on 11 October 2021

-Members of the general personnel work on campus in accordance with the health security guidelines.
-Members of the general personnel may also work remotely when the duties do not require presence on campus.
-In this case, employees are expected to agree with the supervisor on remote work periods well in advance.
+Members of the general personnel will work on campus.
+Work may also be performed remotely when the duties do not require presence on campus.
+Employees are expected to agree with the supervisor on remote work periods well in advance.
 The University’s instructions on remote work will be updated during the autumn.

 Remote participation in meetings can be arranged where necessary.
-In the notice of a meeting it must be stated whether the meeting takes place on-site; on-site and remotely; or entirely remotely.
+In the notice of a meeting it must be stated whether the meeting will take place on-site; on-site and remotely; or entirely remotely.

 Students who are pursuing a traineeship follow the employer’s instructions.